Our Commitment to Responsible Travel

 - For fishing operations, drift boats are used when powerboats can be avoided.
 If required, 4-stroke boat engines are used.
 These engines are quieter and more fuel efficient, but most importantly have lower emissions.

 - Alternative fuels such as bio-diesel or ethanol blended gasoline are used in company trucks where ever possible.

 - Greenhouse gas offsets are a hot topic in general.
 We decided to plant a tree for every guest who travels with ROAM.
 This is a small gesture, but a worthy one and seems less hypocritical than buying carbon offsets for polluters.

 Our guests sign up for trips to relax and have fun.
 We also believe it is an added benefit if you learn a few things along the way as it increases the value of the experience.

 Leave No Trace – ROAM follows a “leave no trace” policy.
 Although no adventure activity can be impact free, our expeditions leave the smallest footprint possible.
 All of our garbage and waste is taken out after each trip.
 In many cases, archaeological impact assessments have been undertaken to assess what kind of impact our programs may be having on the environment we utilize commercially.

 Energy & Water Conservation

-With the construction of a hydroelectric plant threatening the Klinaklini watershed, it was a rude awakening as to why we should conserve energy when ever possible.
+When the construction of a hydroelectric plant threatened the Klinaklini watershed, it was a urgent reminder as to why we should conserve energy when ever possible.
 The initiatives so far – long life bulbs, propane-powered generators and rechargeable battery systems – have provided tremendous cost savings as well.